 Due to the exploratory and ‘spontaneous’ approach in this subject, we will often go off in different directions depending on the ideas and interest of the children.
 And so the formal lesson plans are often deviated from to preserve a flexibility and originality of approach.
 New projects often ‘evolve’ from the children’s ideas in the sessions and it is an important part of the approach and style in this subject to maintain this flexibility and spontaneity.
 This generates a feeling with the children that they are going on a ‘journey’ in this subject each term.
 The formal lesson plans are only intended to be used as a basis and guide to the type of work and projects that are covered and are not intended to be rigidly adhered to.

-weeks 7, 8 and 9 – Designs involving Christmas as a theme.
-Christmas scenes, Christmas cards and miniature Christmas Tree designs. materials include modelling card, styrofoam, laser ply, blockwood and dowelling.
+weeks 7, 8 and 9 – Designs involving experimenting with cams and cam followers to create different movements with models.
+Materials include modelling card, styrofoam, laser ply, blockwood and dowelling.

-This term the pupils will participate in team building, trust and co-operation exercises.
-They will learn to work together to respond quickly to a variety of situations.
-These exercises will also involve physical co-ordination and mental concentration.
-The children will start work on voice production.
-The aim is to improve diction, clarity and projection progressing towards performances.
+This term the pupils will continue their work on team building, trust and co-operation exercises.
+There will be a greater emphasis on voice production work this term. the children will learn how to project their voices and continue to improve diction, clarity through specific exercises and the use of tongue twisters.
+They will learn to work together and respond quickly to a variety of situations.
+These exercises will also improve physical co-ordination and mental concentration.